Claudia200113/Mentorship/README.md

 </p>

 # Project Goals
-The objective of this project was to practice and improve system architecture, clean usage of design patterns, modular development, scalable code structure, performance optimziation, and maintainable C# practices.
+The objective of this project was to practice and improve system architecture, clean usage of design patterns, modular development, scalable code structure, performance optimization, and maintainable C# practices.

 # How to run the game
 Project can be run either locally or online.
 For local build:
 Game ZIP file can be downloaded and the game can be run from the "Menu" scene.
-No additional set up is requiered.
+No additional set up is required.
-Onine version:
+Online version:
 Game can be played on itch.io: